frontarm/navi/packages/website/src/pages/guides/minimal-example.md

 Bonus: Loading indicators
 -------------------------

-As Navi doesn't render the new page until it has loaded, there can sometimes be a large delay between clicking a link seeing the result.
+Navi doesn't render the new pages until they have loaded, so there can sometimes be a large delay between clicking a link seeing the result.
 In cases like this, it's important to keep the user in the loop.
 And to do so, you can wrap your route with a `<NavLoading>` component:

 ```js
 import React from 'react'